Philippine court jails three police officers for drugs war murder

 Duterte, a firebrand leader who unleashed a ferocious war against illegal drugs after coming into office in June 2016, has more than once said he would not allow the police to go to jail for killing drug users and pushers.

-But shortly after the verdict was handed down, Duterte's spokesperson, Salvador Panelo said: "This is murder, there is intention to kill.
+But shortly after the verdict was handed down, Duterte's spokesman, Salvador Panelo said: "This is murder, there is intention to kill.
 The president would never tolerate that".

 Duterte's government has repeatedly said there was no declared policy to kill drug users and pushers.